defini7/wccapi/README.md

 # Limitations
 - Everything is in a sync mode,
-- Only one device is supported at once.
+- Only one device is supported at once,
+- Works only on Windows.

+# Future
+- Add macOS support.

 # Usage
 - Create an instance of **wwcc::Capturer**